What Happens If You Don't Pay a Traffic Ticket?

 Can an unpaid ticket cost more than the original fine?+

-What should I open after this guide?+
+What should I open next?+

 Methodology and data notes